 Technology has become a powerful asset to firms seeking supply chain intelligence.
-Artificial Intelligence and Machine Learning tools can analyze high volumes of data on suppliers instantly, and platforms like Nexis Solutions can help screen and monitor thousands of suppliers against trusted sets of data to develop risk scores.
+Artificial Intelligence and Machine Learning tools can analyse high volumes of data on suppliers instantly, and platforms like Nexis Solutions can help screen and monitor thousands of suppliers against trusted sets of data to develop risk scores.
 While some firms use blockchain technology to track products and services along the supply chain.

 However, too many firms have failed to take advantage of these opportunities.
 Less than a quarter of UK companies surveyed by Deloitte in 2021 included technology as part of their risk strategy.
-Moreover, many firms prioritize technological developments without realizing that these tools are only as effective as the data powering them.
+Moreover, many firms prioritise technological developments without realising that these tools are only as effective as the data powering them.
 High-quality and trusted data is the fuel that powers effective use of technology for supply chain intelligence.

-- Clearly communicate expectations to suppliers: A firm’s compliance policy and expectations of ethical behavior should be communicated clearly to third parties and enforced in the terms of the contract.
+- Clearly communicate expectations to suppliers: A firm’s compliance policy and expectations of ethical behaviour should be communicated clearly to third parties and enforced in the terms of the contract.
 Firms should consider asking prospective suppliers to submit to an audit if the potential risks are significant.

 - Maintain ongoing monitoring of the supply chain: Suppliers change constantly so companies must capture relevant changes which might bring new risks.
 Supply chain intelligence is not possible with a one-off assessment but requires ongoing review.

-- Train staff on supply chain expectations: All employees who engage with suppliers should receive effective training on policies concerning supply chain risk management, and the tone from the top of the organization should empower employees to report suspicious activity.
+- Train staff on supply chain expectations: All employees who engage with suppliers should receive effective training on policies concerning supply chain risk management, and the tone from the top of the organisation should empower employees to report suspicious activity.

 - Never cut corners on due diligence: When a supply chain is interrupted, it can be tempting to take a shortcut on due diligence in the hope of re-establishing business operations as quickly as possible.
 But this will bring greater costs in the long run, and effective due diligence is likely to make the supply chain more resilient against future shocks.

-Nexis® Solutions: cutting through the noise to surface supply chain risks and insights
+Nexis Solutions: cutting through the noise to surface supply chain risks and insights

-Nexis® Solutions helps firms to gain an understanding of the risks in their supply chain by surfacing insights from across our broad range of data.
+Nexis Solutions helps firms to gain an understanding of the risks in their supply chain by surfacing insights from across our broad range of data.
 For example: